Breast Cancer

 Endocrine Therapy

-• Once the patient is transferred back to your care, you may write refill prescriptions for these medications to be dispensed through the cancer centre pharmacy, or fax the prescription to the cancer centre for it to be mailed to the patient.
+• Once the patient is transferred from the cancer centre back to your care, you may write refill prescriptions for these medications to be dispensed through the cancer centre pharmacy or fax the prescription to the cancer centre for it to be mailed to the patient.
+Typically, endocrine therapy is prescribed for 5 years in total – however, selected patients may be offered extended duration of therapy beyond 5 years.

 • Side effects of Tamoxifen and aromatase inhibitors (e.g., anastrozole, letrozole, exemestane) may occur in your patient.